nurhachar-sibei/Util_Fin/README_EN.md

 ## Project Overview

 This project is a comprehensive financial analysis toolkit that has evolved from an initial volatility calculation tool.
-It now encompasses a complete suite of financial analysis capabilities, including covariance matrix calculations and Principal Component Analysis (PCA).
+It now encompasses a complete suite of financial analysis capabilities, including covariance matrix calculations, Principal Component Analysis (PCA), strategy evaluation analysis, and position management.
 The toolkit is designed for financial risk management, portfolio optimization, quantitative analysis, and various other financial applications.

 ## Evolution History

 This project initially focused on volatility calculations, providing multiple covariance matrix calculation methods.
-As financial analysis requirements continued to evolve, the project gradually expanded to include Principal Component Analysis functionality, forming a more complete financial analysis ecosystem.
+As financial analysis requirements continued to evolve, the project gradually expanded to include Principal Component Analysis functionality, strategy evaluation analysis tools, and position management tools, forming a more complete financial analysis ecosystem.

 ## Core Modules